10 Practical Tips To Improve Your Nonprofit's Newsletter

 2. Verify Your Mailing List

-Make sure that all of the information you have for your contacts is correct before sending out your newsletter.
+Once you have defined your objectives and set up email hosting, it is time to make sure that all of the information you have for your contacts is correct so that you can send out your first newsletter.
 Try to eliminate any duplicate contacts (they can be common in Excel spreadsheets!) and verify your mailing list is up to date.

 This can be done by deleting clearly incorrect addresses (i.e. "email@example.com") and scanning through everything to make sure all information was recorded correctly.